 Black Lives Matter, the #MeToo movement, and the pandemic, among others, have shone a cruel but necessary light onto some of the gaping disparities within our societies.
 Systemic change is called for.
 As a result, we are seeing more organizational stakeholders pressuring leaders to be accountable for their diversity and inclusion initiatives.
 But how we have traditionally gone about our diversity and inclusion initiatives has failed to achieve the desired results.
 How might we do better?

 Simon Fanshawe, OBE has some ideas about this.
 Simon is a diversity consultant based in the UK and co-founder of the groundbreaking gay rights organization, Stonewall.
-He is the author of our newest CoachingOurselves module, “Realizing the Power of Difference: Thinking Differently about Diversity”.
+He is the author of our newest CoachingOurselves module, “Global or Worldly: Diversity in the 21st Century”.

 Simon advocates reframing diversity so that it is meaningful for everyone.
 While the diversity deficits within organizations must be tackled (and they are stark), enhancing diversity should go beyond compliance towards recognizing the power of difference.
 By unblocking talent in dealing with diversity deficits, diversity can and should be pursued for the real value it brings to our organizations.